 To ensure your bathroom refurbishment runs as smoothly as possible, we have created this handy checklist to help keep your project on track.
 The key to a successful bathroom refurbishment is all about planning and timing.

 The best place to start when it comes to your new bathroom is to get inspired.
 Figure out the kind of look and feel that you want to achieve, look through magazines and even sites such as Pinterest, which both offer an array of ideas.
 It’s also a good idea to make a scrapbook or board with all the images that inspire you, and make notes of what you like about each image.

 It may be a bit early to talk to a professional bathroom fitter, but you can start asking around for recommendations and doing some research.
 Make a list, which you can come back to when you are ready to hire someone.

 Consider the layout and decide if you want to keep it the same.
-Make a note of what works and what doesn’t work with the current layout and also think about your storage requirements.
-You will also need to find out if moving the bath, toilet and basin is feasible.
+Make a note of what works and what doesn’t work with the current layout, and also think about your storage requirements.
+You’ll also need to find out if moving the bath, toilet and basin is feasible.
 Do you want to increase the size of the bathroom or just improve the way it looks?

 Three months before

-Once you have decided on the look and the layout you will need to finalise the budget.
+Once you’ve decided on the look and the layout you’ll need to finalise the budget.
 When you have the budget figured out it’s a good idea to put a set amount towards labour costs and then you can see exactly what there is to spend on fixtures and tiles etc.